denoland/fresh/docs/getting-started/create-a-project.md

 respectively:

 - **`routes/`**: This folder contains all of the routes in your project.
-The names of each file in this folder corresponds to the path where that page will be accessed.
+The names of each file in this folder correspond to the path where that page will be accessed.
 Code inside of this folder is never directly shipped to the client.
 You'll learn more about how routes work in the next section.
 - **`islands/`**: This folder contains all of the interactive islands in your